2raj2raj/bitcoin-educational-content/courses/min201/en.md

 >
 > Satoshi Nakamoto - August 8, 2010

 Bitcoin and its proof-of-work system stand out because they automatically adjust the mining difficulty based on the amount of computation performed by the entire network.
-This amount is referred to as the hashrate and is expressed in hashes per second.
+This amount is referred to as the "hashrate" and is expressed in hashes per second.
 Today, it is estimated to be 380 exahashes per second, which is equivalent to 380 billion billion hashes per second.
 This hashrate represents work and, therefore, an amount of energy expended.
 The higher the hashrate, the higher the difficulty, and vice versa.
 Thus, a Bitcoin miner can be activated or deactivated at any time without affecting the network, unlike radiators/servers that need to remain stable to provide their service.
 The miner is rewarded for their participation, relative to others, no matter how small it may be.

 In summary, both an electric radiator and a Bitcoin miner produce 1 kW of heat for every 1 kW of electricity consumed.
 However, the miner also receives bitcoins as a reward.
 Regardless of the price of electricity, the price of bitcoin, or the competition in Bitcoin mining activity on the network, it is economically more advantageous to heat with a miner rather than an electric radiator.